Privacy policy

 • We have a legitimate interest.

-We may contact you with emails containing guidance, sector information, news and invites to participate in industry surveys where we believe there is a legitimate interest to do so.
+We may contact you with emails or SMS containing guidance, sector information, news and invites to participate in industry surveys where we believe there is a legitimate interest to do so.
 However, we understand that needs and requirements may change, and you can unsubscribe from these emails at any time by clicking the unsubscribe link within one of the emails or by updating your communication preferences.

 We may email you, or use targeted Facebook and LinkedIn advertising, to let you know details of Propertymark events and training courses (which may be free to members or at additional cost), to help members to comply with CPD requirements that form part of the membership agreement.
 In addition, as part of your membership, we may email you with information about relevant external events or promotions from our Industry Suppliers, details of which can be found in your member handbook.
 You can opt-out of advertising via Facebook and LinkedIn by emailing [email protected].